dhis2/dhis2-server-tools/README.md

 ### Step2 :- Pull ansible deployment code from git
 `git clone https://github.com/dhis2/dhis2-server-tools`

 ### Step3:- Customization before installation
 Change the directory to the project directory
 ```
-cd dhis2-server-tools
+cd dhis2-server-tools/deploy
 ```

-edit the file  `dhis2-server-toos/deploy/inventory/hosts`.
-The file has a list of hosts, which can be physical/virtual servers depending on your setup.
-Change ip address for these hosts to suite your environment,
+edit the file  `./inventory/hosts`.
+The file has a list of hosts, which can be physical, virtual servers or lxd containers depending on your setup architecture and configuration parameters.
+#### hosts configuration
+Change ip address for these hosts to suite network environment. <br>

-_**NOTE**: `When setup is on a single host, ensure your host gateway or any other address is not on lxd network subnet.
-You could change lxd network address space to something else`_ <br>
+_**NOTE**: `When the install is on a single host with lxd, ensure your lxd_network is unique and  not overlaping with any of your already existing host network.`_ <br>

-Use an editor of your choice, here we are using vim, you could use `nano` as well. <br> `vim dhis2-server-tools/deploy/inventory/hosts`
+Use an editor of your choice, here we are using vim, you could use `nano` as well. <br> `vim ./inventory/hosts`

+##### Sample host configuration
 ```
 [proxy]
-proxy       ansible_host=192.168.0.2    ssh_port=22
+proxy       ansible_host=192.168.0.2
 [databases]
-postgres    ansible_host=192.168.0.20  ssh_port=22
+postgres    ansible_host=192.168.0.20
 [instances]
-dhis2   ansible_host=192.168.0.10  database_host=postgres   proxy_is_enabled=True
+hmis  ansible_host=192.168.0.10  database_host=postgres
-tracker ansible_host=192.168.0.11  database_host=postgres   proxy_is_enabled=True
 [monitoring]
 ```
 ####  Configuration parameters
-dhis2-server-tools configurations are located on the inventory file on `dhis2-server-tools/deploy/inventory/hosts` file.
+dhis2-server-tools configurations are located on the same inventory file , i.e `dhis2-server-tools/deploy/inventory/hosts`.

-Below is a list of available configuration parameters
+Below is a list of available configuration parameters, of importance is fqdn and email, ( mail required for letsencrypt cert expiry notification )
-##### mandatory parameters
+##### important configuration parameters
+Your proxy setup will need these two variables be set for it to work.
 * `fqdn` this is the domain used to access dhis2 application
-* `email` This is an email used to generate letsecrypt certificate and Let's Encrypt expiration emails
+* `email` This is an email used to generate letsencrypt certificate and letsencrypt expiration emails
-* `ansible_connection=lxd` Depending on the setup environment, ansible_connection
-  can be `lxd` or `ssh`, ssh if its on multiple server and lxd if on a single server
+* `ansible_connection` parameter is also a requirement, it defaults to `lxd`, however is you are setting up dhis2 over ssh, on multiple servers you'll need to change it to `ssh`

 _Important: dhis2 is designed to work on the dedicated domain.
 You can use either a domain like yourdomain.com or a subdomain of any level.
 During the